Spencer Steer Preview, Player Props: Reds vs. Cubs

 - The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 20th in the league.

-- The Cubs' 4.15 team ERA ranks 15th among all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.13).

-- Cubs pitchers combine to surrender the eighth-fewest home runs in baseball (146 total, 1.1 per game).
+- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (146 total, 1.1 per game).

-- In his last appearance on Sunday against the Pittsburgh Pirates, the right-hander went seven innings, giving up one earned run while surrendering three hits.
+- In his most recent appearance on Tuesday, the right-hander threw six innings against the Milwaukee Brewers, allowing four earned runs while surrendering nine hits.

-- In 24 games this season, the 26-year-old has put up an ERA of 2.96, with 6.8 strikeouts per nine innings.
-Opponents are hitting .220 against him.
+- In 24 games this season, the 31-year-old has amassed a 5.62 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.